0xVolt/learn-flask/README.md

         <!-- Notice the use of single quotes within the double quotes -->
         <link rel="stylesheet" href="{{ url_for('static', filename='css/main.css') }}">
         ```
+    When using `{{}}`, this makes sure that the return type of the arguments is a string.
+This is why it's used to slot in the path of a file in string form.
 - The same applies if you were trying to link a JavaScript file.
 It would be `filename='js/main.js'` instead.

+### 1.3.5.
+Database connectivity
+- Import SQLAlchemy into the python app.
+The import statements now are,
+    ```py
+    from flask import Flask, render_template, url_for
+    from flask_sqlalchemy import SQLAlchemy
+    ```
+- We configure the app to check for a database that's using sqlite.
+We reference this using a relative path.
+This is what the code looks like,
+    ```py
+    app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///test.db'
+    ```
+- Then, initialising the database,
+    ```py
+    db = SQLAlchemy(app)
+    ```